Ra00f1/Machine-Learning-and-Deep-Learning-notes/README.md

 ## Precision
 Out of all the positive predictions we made, how many were true?

+Use when:
+* False positives are costly.
+* Example: Spam detection.
+You don’t want to classify important emails as spam.

 ![image](https://github.com/user-attachments/assets/48d3eb38-f2f0-4856-848f-792bee87f328)

 ## Recall
 Out of all the data points that should be predicted as true, how many did we correctly predict as true?

+Use when:
+* False negatives are costly.
+* Example: Disease diagnosis.
+You want to catch as many sick patients as possible.

 ![image](https://github.com/user-attachments/assets/db2603a2-34b3-4697-be84-246245a05de8)